openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 In order to receive proper timestamps double check your time zone in *openHAB - Settings - Regional Settings*.
 Correct time zone is necessary to show correct forecast times in UI.

-### Solcast Tuning

-You have the opportunity to [send your own measurements back to Solcast API](https://legacy-docs.solcast.com.au/#measurements-rooftop-site).
-This data is used internally to improve the forecast for your specific site.
-Configuration and channels can be set after checking the *Show advanced* checkbox.
-You need an item which reports the electric power for the specific rooftop.
-If item isn't set, no measures will be sent.
-As described in [Solcast Rooftop Measurement](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) check in beforehand if your measures are *sane*.

-- item is delivering correct values and they are stored in persistence
-- time zone setting in openHAB is correct to deliver correct timestamp

-After measurement is sent the `raw-tuning` channel is reporting the result.

 ### Solcast Bridge Configuration

 | Name                   | Type    | Description                           | Default     | Required | Advanced |